Xibo Media Distribution Service - Creating a Player

 The API provides various schema versions:

-player will only be allowed to connect if it has already been registered to the CMS.
-This encourages new players to be commissioned with the latest versions. v5 will allow v4 registrations but will prevent access to XMR.
+Players which communicate using an older XMDS schema version will only be allowed to connect if it has already been registered to the CMS - new registrations are not allowed.
+This encourages new players to be commissioned with the latest versions.

 The XMDS schema version is only incremented when a breaking change is introduced.